 BusinessDictionary defines marketing as a management process through which goods and services move from concept to the customer.
 It involves the coordination of the four elements called the 4 Ps of marketing:

 - identification, selection, and development of a product,

 - selection of a distribution channel to reach the customer’s place, and

 - the development and implementation of a promotional strategy.

 A marketing plan, according to Investopedia, is a business’s operational document for outreach and advertising to generate leads and reach its target market.
 A marketing plan pulls together all the campaigns that will be undertaken over a period with additional information on how they will be measured and monitored.

 The video above is not a marketing plan.
-Instead, it’s a presentation that sells the idea of becoming rich to the potential members.
+Instead, it’s a presentation that sells the idea of becoming rich to potential members.

 The company claims that the value of each package is higher than the price paid by the member.
-Thus, they argue that you already have a return of your investment upon buying the kit.
+Thus, they argue that you already have a return on your investment upon buying the kit.